hamidgasmi/training.computerscience.cloud.aws/README.md

     - We can reserve a DB instance for a 1- or 3-year term
     - Reserved DB instances provide with a significant discount compared to on-demand DB instance pricing
 	- Discounts for reserved DB instances are tied to instance type and AWS Region
-	- It is available in 3 varieties: No Upfront, Partial Upfront,  All Upfront
+	- It's available in 3 varieties: No Upfront, Partial Upfront,  All Upfront
 	- See EC2 Description
 - [For more details](https://aws.amazon.com/rds/mysql/pricing/)